So, you’re having a roofing issue and wondering who to contact.

 - Do they have any certifications or awards?

-If you have a residential house and you’re looking at getting a quote from a commercial roofing contractor, the price may be higher than you expected.
+Suppose you have a residential house and want a quote from a commercial roofing contractor.
+In that case, the price may be higher than you expected.

 The reason is that commercial roofing contractors usually have: